 The City of Boston presents a fully integrated budget - including capital, operating, and external funds - to show the total funding available to departments to fulfill their missions.

-The operating budget funds personnel and nonpersonnel expenses so City departments can provide goods and services to the public.
-The capital budget funds new construction or renovations to existing city-owned facilities (e.g., police and fire stations, and schools), infrastructure improvements (e.g., roads, sidewalks, and lights), and major equipment purchases such as fire-fighting apparatus.
-The external funds budget describes the projects and programs that departments will be undertaking in the next fiscal year with funding received from the state, federal, or other non-general fund sources.
+The operating budget funds personnel and non-personnel expenses to departments so that they may provide important city services.
+The capital budget funds new construction or renovations to existing city-owned facilities (e.g., police and fire stations, school buildings), infrastructure improvements (e.g., roads, sidewalks, lights), and major equipment purchases such as fire-fighting apparatus.
+The external funds budget describes the projects and programs that will be undertaken in the next fiscal year with funding received from the state, federal, or other non-general fund sources.